 Essays earning a score of 4 respond to the prompt inadequately.
-They may have difficulty defending, challenging, or qualifying Thomas's claims.
-The evidence used may be inappropriate and/or insufficient.
+They may have difficulty evaluating the pros and cons of Singer's argument and/or indicating which position the writer finds more persuasive.
+The evidence used may be insufficient.
 The prose generally conveys the writer's ideas but may suggest immature control of writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in establishing and/or supporting their position.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in evaluating the pros and cons of Singer's argument and/or indicating which position the writer finds more persuasive.
 The essays may show less control of writing.